 Real life Witchcraft can be incredibly powerful.
-Depending on how you cast your spells, it can provide you with many positive things, such as good health, emotional stability and spiritual protection.
-However, rituals of Magic can also turn sour and bring harmful or unexpected consequences, so it’s important to always err on the side of caution.
+Depending on how you cast your spells, it can provide you with many positive things such as good health, emotional stability and spiritual protection.

 This is a quick Safety Guide for Witches.
 Make sure you have read Lesson 2 of this course: How to Cast Spells when you’re New and Unsure.